redis/redis-om-node/README.md

 }
 ```

-Inside of Redis, your Hash would be stored like this:
+Inside Redis, your Hash would be stored like this:

 | Field            | Value                                   |
 |------------------|:----------------------------------------|